LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 ### Create LiveEngage Skill and User For Bot

-Before adding automations to Maven, you must first properly configure LiveEngage by creating a skill and a bot user.
+Before adding automations to Conversation Orchestrator, you must first properly configure LiveEngage by creating a skill and a bot user.

 The Conversation Builder [Connect to LiveEngage tutorial](conversation-builder-tutorials-guides-getting-started.html) guide explains how to create a skill and a bot user for each of your automations.